Vextasy/WhatsOn/ReadMe.md

 ./whatson [-d] [-v] Statement of desire ...
 ```

 The -d flag causes the program to follow the list of suggestions with a description of each program.
-Clause, being an AI, can of course make changes to those descriptions and this can be a way in which you can gain some insight into why it has made a suggestion.
+Claude, being an AI, can of course make changes to those descriptions and this can be a way in which you can gain some insight into why it has made a suggestion.

 For example:
 ```
-./whatson I would like watch programmes about archaeology that are on in the next couple of weeks.
+./whatson I would like to watch programmes about archaeology that are on in the next couple of weeks.

 - Sun 2024-07-07 at 20:00: Digging for Britain on BBC4
 - Sun 2024-07-14 at 20:00: Digging for Britain on BBC4